SCENE 01 / NIGHT VISION FILMING

 Low-light and infrared cinematography for your Canadian production.

+Here is how this works in practice.
 Night vision filming uses specialized infrared and low-light camera systems to capture footage where conventional cameras fail.
-In Canada, this technique is indispensable for documenting nocturnal wildlife—grizzly bears in the Rockies, moose in the boreal forest, polar bears on Hudson Bay, and beavers in backcountry rivers—as well as for capturing the aurora borealis across Yukon and the Northwest Territories.
+In Canada, this technique is indispensable for logging nocturnal wildlife—grizzly bears in the Rockies, moose in the boreal forest, polar bears on Hudson Bay, and beavers in backcountry rivers—as well as for capturing the aurora borealis across Yukon and the Northwest Territories.

-We source night vision and infrared camera packages through rental houses in Toronto, Vancouver, and Montreal, and coordinate experienced crews familiar with Banff National Park, the British Columbia interior, and the Arctic coast.
-Our team works alongside Telefilm Canada and Parks Canada to secure permits for filming in national historic sites and protected wilderness areas.
+Here is the short of it.
+We source night vision and infrared camera packages through rental houses in Toronto, Vancouver, and Montreal, and set up skilled crews familiar with Banff National Park, the British Columbia interior, and the Arctic coast.
+Our team works alongside Telefilm Canada and Parks Canada to secure permits for filming in national historic sites and covered wilderness areas.

 Capabilities